 We, we really understand now where we are.
 We understand how things are going.

-We, we look at the, the overall future landscape of where we wanna be security and productivity user experience are really at the center of it.
 Obviously we feel that enterprise password management is important, but we really also want to start now looking also with the help of, of folks here in this room and at this conference to look at the broader picture, and that does include privileged access management.
 It does include MFA.
 It does include SSO.
 And it does also obviously include enterprise password management for us.

 This really results in a unique blend for, for the security process that you wanna define for your company.
 Obviously the risk appetite can be very different across organizations.
 If you're a startup and you really want to innovate fast, you wanna grow fast, you are willing to take a larger risk doing that.
 So in a very conscious way, by understanding how access actually works for you is very helpful because it, it, it puts clarity and transparency around how this environment ultimately works.